kaitlynbjerke/CPE487/FinalProject.md

 - start_y: specifies the initial vertical position of the zombie
 - hit_count: tracks the number of times the zombie has been hit by projectiles
 - hard: difficulty control signal
+- started: indicates if the user has gotten past the start screen

 Outputs for zombie:
 - red: red color output for the zombie at the current pixel location